 It’s happened once, for whatever reason and the possibility has to exist that something else in the future will cause the cheating to recur.

 It’s as I there’s a ‘Cheating Gene’ inside some people if you ask me.

 As I was writing that last line, I did a Google on ‘Cheating Gene’ – my goodness, there’s significant evidence to suggest that hormones and brain scans have indeed suggested a cheating gene could very well be a reality.

-They talk about things such as vasopressin receptor gene associated with pair-bonding behaviour in humans.
+They talk about things such as the vasopressin receptor gene associated with pair-bonding behavior in humans.

 Yippee, though I suggest opportunity and environmental circumstances factor into whether a male or female is likely to cheat.

 And when I say ‘likely’, I mean that that person actually has thoughts at some point about cheating.